Skip to content

 4. Blush

-Depending on which makeup artist you ask, blush can come before or after foundation when underpainting.
+Depending on which makeup artist you ask, blush can come before or after foundation when underpainting makeup.
 Sara likes to do it after to keep her blush as vibrant and dewy as possible.
 However, feel free to try it out before to see how the color softly glows through your foundation.
-Here, Sara uses our Bionic Blush in Teleport.
+Here, Sara uses our liquid blush, Bionic Blush, in Teleport.

-Whether you add the blush before or after your foundation, you’ll still get that naturally defined, warm, sculpted look with just the right amount of a glow.
+Whether you add the blush before or after your foundation, you’ll still get that defined, warm, sculpted natural makeup look with just the right amount of a glow.

 WREN ADDING BLUSH + PAYOFF